August 23, 2014

 Stop the GM Apple

-- Write to the head office of your grocery store and ask them to commit to keep GM apples out of the produce section.
-Click here for contacts.
+Write to the head office of your grocery store and ask them to commit to keep GM apples out of the produce section.
+Click here for grocery store contacts.

 No GM Fish

 Environment Canada has approved the commercial production of GM Atlantic salmon eggs Prince Edward Island (PEI) (Nov 2013).
-The U.S. company AquaBounty has asked for approval of the GM Atlantic salmon for human consumption in the U.S., based on a plan to produce the GM fish eggs in Prince Edward Island (PEI), Canada and ship them to Panama for grow-out and processing.
-The company claims the salmon grow to market-size twice as fast as other farmed salmon.
-The salmon are engineered with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).
+The U.S. company AquaBounty has asked for approval of the GM Atlantic salmon for human consumption in the U.S. and Canada.
+The salmon are engineered to be fast-growing with a growth hormone gene from Chinook salmon and genetic material from ocean pout (an eel-like creature).
 If approved, it would be the first GE food animal in the world.

 Stop GM Alfalfa